 The lights are on be we aren’t present.

-Having relinquished our thought responses to the subconscious mind we are meander through life blinded.
-Oblivious to the driving force behind our every thought, action and deed.
-Left in the unenviable position of being mastered by our minds rather than being the master of our minds.
+Having relinquished our thought responses to the subconscious mind, we are meander through life blind.
+Oblivious to the driving force behind our every thought, action, and deed.
+Leaving us in the unenviable position of being mastered by our minds rather than being the master of our minds.

 “The mind is a wonderful servant, but a terrible master.”~Robin Sharma

-Your light will in turn encourage and prompt others to come out of their darkness.
+Your light will, in turn, encourage and prompt others to come out of their own darkness.